PeakIndicators/Getting-Started-On-Azure-ML/Documents/Create-Compute-Cluster.md

 When you no longer intend to use your compute cluster you can delete it as shown below:

-* Select the Compute Cluster you want to delete
+* Select the Compute Cluster you want to delete.

-* Click delete
+* Click delete.

 ![](../Images/compute-cluster6.PNG)

-* Confirm you want to delete your compute cluster
+* Confirm you want to delete your compute cluster.